craigeley/verifyandrepair/_posts/2016-04-13-citations-export-preview.md

 For our situation, though, we're going to need to add three variables to that basic formula: one that tells pandoc to look for citations, one that points it to the bibliography file, and  one that points it to a citation style.

 - To have pandoc look for citations, you include a filter: `--filter pandoc-citeproc`
-- To add the bibliograpy: `--bibliography=/path/to/bibliography` (replacing that with your actual path, of course!)
+- To add the bibliograpy: `--bibliography=/path/to/bibliography` (replacing that with the actual path to your file, of course!)
 - Citation styles languages (CSLs) are the files that set style parameters, and they're based on common guides: Chicago, APA, etc. There's a CSL for pretty much every style out there, and you can find them in [this repo](https://github.com/citation-style-language/styles).
 Download one, save it somewhere, and point to it just like the bibliography: `--csl=/path/to/style-file.csl`

 Putting this all together, you get this: